 Considering SLPToolkit?
-Here are some reasons this tool is for you!
+Here are some reasons this speech therapy resource may be for you!

 - This online tool is great for SLP’s that own a laptop or IPAD.
 It can totally be used with a desktop computer, but it might be difficult to progress monitor if you were doing it during the group session.
 So, if you own a desktop, this is a great way to progress monitor with the student pulling a chair up next to you.